Extinction Rebellion is an international movement that uses non-violent civil disobedience in an attempt to halt mass extinction and

-We organise in small groups.
+We organise in small, autonomous groups distributed around the world.
 These groups are connected in a complex web that is constantly evolving as we grow and learn.
 We are working to build a movement that is participatory, decentralised, and inclusive.

-The structure aims to empower anybody to act as part of XR, so long as they agree to follow our ten core principles (see below).
-You can read our Self-Organising System (or XR Constitution) for more information.
+The structure aims to empower anybody to act as part of XR, so long as they agree to follow our ten core principles (see ‘Our principles and values’ section below).
+You can read a summary of our Self-Organising System (or XR Constitution) for more information.
+You can also read the full constitution.
 We are seeking a balance between being able to act quickly in response to fast-changing situations and being able to integrate the collective wisdom of multiple perspectives when needed.

 All are welcome who want to adhere to our principles and values